smithfarm/heebeejeebee/README.txt

 ------------------

 I can't tell you that, but I'll give you a hint: Clone this repo.
 Change your working directory to the clone directory (i.e. "cd into the clone").
-Copy your .oscrc file into the local clone using the command

-    cp ~/.oscrc ./oscrc

 Build the "make-rpm-base" container: